I love the color purple.

 What are you feeding your mind in to make peace with food?

 Social media is awash with claims that diets solve all the world's problems.
-The blogosphere is full of anecdotes saying the key to weight loss is through restriction.
+The internet is full of anecdotes saying the key to weight loss is through restriction.
 If dieting worked, why are we constantly starting a new one?
 It’s no secret why diet programs are part of a multi-billion dollar industry with lifelong customers.

 Healthy eating doesn’t have to be as complicated as Gwyneth Paltrow makes it or as scary as the recent Netflix documentaries.